AndreaEgan06/TerminalChess/README.md

   - A trailing + or # is ignored, so it is not necessary to know beforehand that a move was a check.
 - If either player enters "export", the current game position is printed as a [FEN string](https://en.wikipedia.org/wiki/Forsyth–Edwards_Notation).
 - A game can be recorded to generate a [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) file after the game has ended.

-### Gameplay

-- A game of chess is played between 2 players.
-- The game is always printed from white's perspective.
-- The program ends when the game ends or after the game's pgn file has been generated if the game is recorded.

 #### Legal moves
 If a move is illegal, the program reprompts the user.